Skip to main content

 Common Disqualifiers

-• Prior CBI application denial in any Caribbean jurisdiction
+• Prior CBI application denial in any Caribbean or other jurisdiction

-• Health conditions posing public risk (medical screening required)
+• Health conditions posing a public-health risk (medical screening required)

 Approved Agents